bertramdev/happyapps-apidoc/source/includes/_checks.md

 Parameter | Description
 --------- | -----------
-enabled | Set this to true or false depending on if you want to mute or unmute a check.
+enabled | Set to true or false

 ## Delete a Check